Vladimir Putin: Early life and education

-Putin was born on 7 October 1952 in Leningrad, Soviet Union (now Saint Petersburg, Russia), the youngest of three children of Vladimir Spiridonovich Putin and Maria Ivanovna Putina.
+Putin was born on 7 October, 1952, in Leningrad, now known as Saint Petersburg, in the Russian SFSR of the Soviet Union.
+He is the youngest of three children born to Vladimir Spiridonovich Putin and Maria Ivanovna Putina.
+Both of Putin's parents were born in 1911 in neighbouring villages in the Tver region; they married in 1928 and moved to Leningrad in 1932.
 His grandfather, Spiridon Putin, was a personal cook to Vladimir Lenin and Joseph Stalin.
-Putin's birth was preceded by the deaths of two brothers: Albert, born in the 1930s, died in infancy, and Viktor, born in 1940, died of diphtheria and starvation in 1942 during the Siege of Leningrad by Nazi Germany's forces in World War II.
+Putin's birth was preceded by the deaths of two brothers: Albert, born in the 1930s, died in infancy, and Viktor, born in 1940, died of diphtheria and starvation in 1942 during the Siege of Leningrad by German forces in World War II.
+The family lived in a communal apartment at 12 Baskov Lane, where several families shared basic facilities; Putin's parents had moved there in 1944 into housing provided through the factory where his father worked.

 Putin's mother was a factory worker, and his father was a conscript in the Soviet Navy, serving in the submarine fleet in the early 1930s.
 During the early stage of the Nazi invasion of the Soviet Union, his father served in the destruction battalion of the NKVD.
 Later, he was transferred to the regular army and was severely wounded in 1942.
 Putin's maternal grandmother was killed by the German occupiers of the Tver region in 1941, and his maternal uncles disappeared on the Eastern Front during World War II.